Pathwise construction of tree-valued Fleming-Viot processes: List of notation

-\paragraph{Acknowledgements.} The author thanks Götz Kersting and Anton Wakolbinger for their valuable advice and for helpful comments on earlier versions of this article.
+\paragraph{Acknowledgments.} This work is part of the author's PhD thesis.
+The author thanks Götz Kersting and Anton Wakolbinger for their valuable advice.
+He also thanks them and the referees for very helpful comments.
 Partial support from the DFG Priority Programme 1590 ``Probabilistic Structures in Evolution'' is acknowledged.
+In 2017/2018, the author is supported by a postdoctoral fellowship of the Minerva Foundation.